The Private Sponsorship of Refugees (PSR) Program

 The Private Sponsorship of Refugees (PSR) program is a pioneering Canadian refugee resettlement program.

-Through the Private Sponsorship of Refugees program, Canadian citizens and permanent residents can engage in the resettlement of refugees from abroad.
-As members of organizations, associations and groups, citizens and residents can sponsor refugees from abroad through Groups of Five, Community Sponsorship and Sponsorship Agreement Holders.
+Through the PSR program, Canadian citizens and permanent residents can engage in the resettlement of refugees from abroad.
+As members of organizations, associations and groups, citizens and residents can sponsor refugees overseas as a Group of Five, a Community Sponsor or a Sponsorship Agreement Holder.

 The PSR program does not rely on public resources, but rather taps the energy and funds of faith communities, ethnic groups, families and other benevolent associations.
 These groups and organizations typically raise funds or use their personal income to provide for and support the sponsored individual or family for their first year in Canada.

 They initiate the process by submitting a refugee sponsorship application package to Immigration, Refugees and Citizenship Canada (IRCC).
 Their commitment lasts until the end of the sponsorship period, typically 12 months from the date of the sponsored person’s arrival in Canada.

 The arrival of Vietnamese refugees on Canadian shores – often referred to as the “Boat People” – in the mid 1970s mobilized Canadians to respond.
 In 1979, the Canadian government pledged to sponsor one refugee for each refugee that the Canadian public would financially and otherwise support privately.
 For the first time, ordinary people across the country became involved in assisting refugees to settle in Canada through private sponsorship.
 This changed forever the way Canadians would view their role in Canada’s refugee resettlement programs.